srekhi/promo_grabbr/README.md

 3. Create a new social app (`http://localhost:8000/console/socialaccount/socialapp/`) and add Google as a provider, fill in the relevant credentials

 ### Frontend
+Install frontend assets via `npm install`.
-Run `npm run webpack` to kick off javascript build (this automatically kicks off watchman as well).
+In development mode, run `npm run webpack` to kick off javascript build (this automatically kicks off watchman as well).